aleksushakov87/Building-and-testing-classification-models-using-a-real-world-dataset.-/README.md

 # Project Overview

-This project is developed as part of **CS699** course and focuses on **predictive modeling using BRFSS survey data**.
+This project focuses on **predictive modeling using a 2019 Behavioral Risk Factor Surveillance System (BRFSS) Survey Data**.
 The goal is to preprocess complex health survey data, balance the dataset, select optimal features, and apply a suite of machine learning classification models.
 Models are evaluated and compared using various performance metrics.

 ## Workflow Summary